James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic because he loves dogs.

 How to Crate Train Your Dog

 - Introduction: Introduce your dog to the new carrier.
 A great idea might be to put a treat inside.
 Make sure to leave the door open so that the dog can freely go in and out of the area.
-The idea isn’t to complete this training in one swoop, but to slowly take baby steps.
+The idea isn’t to complete this training in one swoop but to slowly take baby steps.

 - Food: The next step is to create a command for going into the crate.
 Every time the dog goes in the carrier, they get a treat.
 Repeat this often and on multiple occasions.
 The idea is to tie the command with the action.

-- Crating in room: The third step is to close the door for a little bit.
+- Crating while in the room: The third step is to close the door for a little bit.
 The idea is to show them that it’s not a big deal to have the door closed.
 Again, continue to give them treats as they learn this idea.
 Keep yourself in the room and slowly increase the time the door is closed.

-- Crating slightly out of room: The fourth step can be the hardest.
+- Crating while slightly out of the room: The fourth step can be the hardest.
 This step is where you leave the room for longer and longer periods of time.
 Make sure to make the carrier as comfortable as possible and potentially have toys in there.